Darlene's Daydream Café

 SHE'S BUILT FOR COMFORT AND MADE TO LAST

 (PATTY and DARLENE enter.
-BILLY exits to the kitchen.)
+CODY exits to the kitchen.)

 DRIFTER: I didn't.